rbind/simplystats/content/post/2017-12-20-a-non-comprehensive-list-of-awesome-things-other-people-did-in-2017.md

 * Ben Haibe-Kains and colleagues put together a tour-de-force in reproducibility [with PharmacoDB](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkx911/4372597).
 * There is often talk of how academic statistics isn't supportive enough of non-standard (read: non-math) contributions.
 There is definitely truth there, but I love [Lance Waller](https://www.biorxiv.org/content/early/2017/01/25/103093) on navigating these non-standard paths in academics.
 * I am so amped about the [skimr](https://ropensci.org/blog/2017/07/11/skimr/) package, especially the histograms as part of the summary statistics.
+* Christie Aschwanden added another [awesome piece](https://fivethirtyeight.com/features/the-easiest-way-to-dismiss-good-science-demand-sound-science/) to her collection of the most level-headed, responsible, and thoughtful discusison of the statistical issues in science.

 That's all I have for the moment.
 I'm sure I missed a ton and I'm sorry if I missed you - please add more in the comments I always love to see cool stuff!